A Little Piece of Me 2025 - Expression of Interest

 Participating families will be asked to provide the following:

-• 25-30 photographs of all the important family members/friends that capture memories of your child’s life.
+- 25-30 photographs of all the important family members and friends that capture memories of your child’s life.
 These photos could be of people, pets, stuffed animals – anything important to you and your child.

 How it works

-• This canvas, and digital versions of the pixel portrait, are gifted to participating family
+- One canvas, and digital versions of the pixel portrait, are gifted to your family

-Participating families will also be invited to share their final portrait at an exhibition organised by each of our participating Hospitals and Bear Cottage.
+Participating families will also be invited to share their final portrait at an exhibition organised by our participating Hospitals and Bear Cottage.

 It will provide an opportunity for the public to enjoy the creativity of the art that tells the stories of the children and families behind an illness and/or disabilities.
 Following the exhibition, the portrait artwork will be gifted to families.
 Participation in an Exhibition is voluntary; if you do not wish to be involved you will still receive your portrait.

-Please note that the physical exhibitions, and the online gallery, will feature information about the Palliative Care team which will be viewable to the public.
+Please note that the physical exhibitions, and the online gallery, will feature information about the Palliative Care team which will be viewable by the public.

 To participate, please complete the below form.

-Please understand that there are a limited number of spaces and priority will be given to those families who have not participated in previous years.
+Please understand that as spaces are limited, priority will be given to those families who have not participated in previous years.

 Go all in for